Treatment & Intervention

 Cognitive Behavior Therapy for Medical Conditions

-Cognitive Behavioral Therapy (CBT) is widely used to manage a variety of medical conditions.
-These include chronic pain conditions such as fibromyalgia, back pain, and arthritis, as well as cardiovascular diseases like hypertension and recovery after a myocardial infarction.
-Additionally, it supports individuals with epilepsy, psychogenic non-epileptic seizures, neurological conditions including multiple sclerosis and Parkinson’s disease.
+CBT is used to support a wide range of medical conditions.
+These include chronic pain conditions such as fibromyalgia, back pain, and arthritis, cardiovascular conditions such as hypertension and recovery after a heart attack, and neurological conditions such as epilepsy, psychogenic non-epileptic seizures, multiple sclerosis, and Parkinson’s disease.

 The goals of CBT in these medical contexts focus on improving emotional well-being and reducing psychological distress, including symptoms of depression and anxiety.
 It aims to enhance coping strategies for managing stressors related to illness, increase adherence to treatments like medication regimens and dietary restrictions.
 CBT also addresses catastrophic thinking, health anxiety, and unrealistic expectations, while promoting self-management and self-efficacy in handling chronic illnesses.
 Finally, it seeks to alleviate physical symptoms that may be worsened by psychological factors, including pain and fatigue.